stimorol95/rsschool-cv/cv.md

 ## Skills

-I take courses in Geekbrains and study them: Html Css, Javascript, React.
-I know how to work with Git and in VS Code.
+I take courses in Geekbrains and study them:

+* HTML
+* CSS(SCSS)
+* Javascript
+* React

+I know how to work with:
+* Git
+* VS Code
+* Figma

 ## Work experience

-On courses in Geekbrains, I made a training website with a clothing store.
+On courses in Geekbrains, I made a training website with a clothing store:

 [Store Link](https://stimorol95.github.io/clothing_store/)